ffund/run-my-experiment-on-geni-blog/2016-03-07-eye-on-the-sky-watch-aircraft-flying-over-nyc.md

 ## Results

-If you don't have X11 forwarding, you can see the results in a table, like this:
+You can see the results in a table, like this:

 ```
 Hex     Mode  Sqwk  Flight   Alt    Spd  Hdg    Lat      Long   Sig  Msgs   Ti-